joymon/dotnet-helpers/README.md

 - There would be only one nuget package with one assembly planned at this moment.
 That is created from single source repo using multi targetting features.
 - All the technological features will be there in that one assembly.
 If the application is targeting Full .Net framework, it will include all the helper classes for WinForms, WPF, ASP.Net etc....
 This can be considered as drawback but the goal is to limit the pieces and have one nuget package with one assembly.

+## Versioning
+This library using [SemVer](https://semver.org/) for versioning.
+For the versions available, see the tags on this repository.

 # Contributions

 As normal via pull requests (PR).
 There is no slack channel, mail group or any other communication mechanism setup as its at the very early stage and not sure how long I will have interest into .Net